RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Kristin Hall, FNP

-Medically reviewed by Kristin Hall, FNP
+Reviewed by Kristin Hall, FNP

 Depending on who you ask, COVID-19 vaccinations either fill your blood with robots or make it possible for Grandma to see another birthday.

 The COVID-19 vaccine has been pushed and pulled in many political directions.
 But aside from the blood robots, there are some science-backed concerns to consider, including a chance you’ll experience hair loss after getting the shot.
+On a related note, can you experience coronavirus hair loss after having the illness?

 Truth be told, we’d rather talk about blood robots that run off those 5G towers your aunt posts about on Facebook.
 It’s certainly more interesting than the rare-ish side effects of getting any of the COVID-19 vaccines.